JuliaAI/MLJ.jl/docs/src/simple_user_defined_models.md

 end
 ````

-For more details on `UnivariateNominal`, query `MLJBase.UnivariateNominal`.
+For more details on the `UnivariateNominal` distribution, query
+`MLJBase.UnivariateNominal`.